You will know the truth and the truth will set you free

 God sends His angels to help and/or warn His believers when we, or our loved ones, are in trouble.

-We do experience Godly visions and dreams, and the Holy Spirit’s Scriptural gifts of “tongues, divine wisdom, knowledge in Word interpretation, prophecy, the discernment of spirits, and the gift of extraordinary faith to perform healings and miracles,” (1 Cor.
+True believers do experience Godly visions and dreams, and the Holy Spirit’s Scriptural gifts of “tongues, divine wisdom, knowledge in Word interpretation, prophecy, the discernment of spirits, and the gift of extraordinary faith to perform healings and miracles,” (1 Cor.
 12:4-11.)

 Þ Sadly, many false spirits are operating unchecked among the body of Christ.
 Most believers accept every prophecy, teaching and spiritual manifestation at face value, while God warned in Deut.
-28:9-14, ‘You shall not learn to follow the abominations of [pagans.]
-There shall not be found among you anyone who… practices witchcraft, or a soothsayer, (fortune-teller,) or one who interprets omens, or a sorcerer, or one who conjures spells, or a medium, (who consults spirits,) or a spiritist, (who manifests or ‘channels’ spirits,) or one who calls up the dead.
+28:9-14, “ You will not learn to follow the abominations of [pagans.]
+There will not be found among you anyone who… practices witchcraft, or a soothsayer, (fortune-teller,) or one who interprets omens, or a sorcerer, or one who conjures spells, or a medium, (who consults spirits,) or a spiritist, (who manifests or ‘channels’ spirits,) or one who calls up the dead.
 (Such apparitions are in fact evil spirits, masquerading as the spirits of dead people.)
-For all who do these things is an abomination to the Lord…’
+For all who do these things is an abomination to the Lord…”